Feeding therapy introduces new foods to picky eaters in a safe, play-based environment.

 Why is parent involvement so important?

-In order to have the progress that we see in feeding therapy carry over to home, we ask that you start to do feeding therapy at home.
+To have the progress that we see in feeding therapy carry over to home, we ask that you start to do feeding therapy at home.
 This allows your child to receive feeding therapy more than once a week, gives him/her more practice in a positive, supportive manner, and helps the skills generalize to new environments.
 We believe that this is so important to your child’s success, that we require parental involvement during feeding therapy.

 Do you recommend a group or individual sessions?